The US indie trio The Nightmare Police release the EP Loosing The Light on the 9th of June.

-Join Emerging Indie Bands on Facebook for more music of the morose.
+Join Emerging Indie Bands on Google+ for more release news,

 social media page

-In Silhouette – Ensemble Economique is available on iTunes.*
+Long Live Life – Francobollo is available on iTunes.*

-Join Emerging Indie Bands on Facebook for more release news.
+Join Emerging Indie Bands on Twitter for more release news.

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.